 Is not the call of the Lord to Abraham similar to His call to the believer in Christ?
-“Get thee out of thy country, and from thy kindred, and from thy father’s house, unto a land that I will shew thee…”
+“Go forth from your country, and from your relatives, and from your father’s house, to the land which I will show you…”

 As He called Abraham to walk away from everything in his own life and come and follow Him, the Lord Jesus Christ calls all of us to do the same.
 “Follow Me” was His call to Abraham, and it is with these words that He calls unto us.
 Granted, most Christians are not literally called to depart from the place where they are at physically (although sometimes this is definitely the case), nor to depart from their families: in fact, God often wants to use us to reach those around us right where we are.
 But there is a change of allegiance, a change of priority.
 “Follow Me.”
 With that simple invitation, the one who chooses to obey Him will now follow in the footsteps of the One Who gave His life for them.
 They will no longer live at the command and pleasure of another, no matter who they are, nor will they be at liberty to serve their own interests or pursue their own agenda.
 They will follow their Lord into the land that He has promised to them.

 What about your own acceptance of the Lord’s invitation to follow Him?
 Have you left the “land” where you were at?
 Have you spiritually departed from your own country, kindred, and father’s house?
 Have you forsaken the other “gods” whom they served or are you still living in the idolatry of those around you?
 And what about the investment that you have made into Christ’s promises?
 What has it cost you?
 Abraham put all that he had on the line in obedience to what God had promised him.
 If God’s Word had proven to be untrue, if God had been unfaithful to deliver on what He had said to him, Abraham would have lost everything.
 He was relying on God alone to provide for everything that he needed, before and after he reached the land of promise.